What is a Safety Stand-Down?

 FIT FOR DUTY / FIT FOR TASK

-- Be drug and alcohol free, wearing proper personal protective equipment, and orientated for the task.
+- Be drug and alcohol-free, wear proper personal protective equipment, and be orientated for the task.

-- All incidents, included personal injury, near hits, equipment damage, vehicle incidents or environmental incidents will be immediately reported to the direct supervisor.
+- All incidents including personal injury, near hits, equipment damage, vehicle incidents, or environmental incidents will be immediately reported to the direct supervisor.

 CRITICAL TASK REVIEW